FluxProxyy/Flux-Proxy/README.md

-# Flux-Proxy
+# flux proxy
-goated proxy onb
+proxy for school